civa86/node-restacular/README.md

 In the example above `resourceName` is enabled only from localhost for `GET` and `POST` methods, `PUT` and `DELETE` are disabled.<br>
 All other resources are public, following `*` rules.

+## Next Realeases

+*   Possibility to override jugglingdb default ORM.
+You can write your own!
+*   Template engine integration to build your own response (handlebars engine)

 ## MIT License

 ```text